 Several products have been approved by the U.S. Food and Drug Administration (FDA) for passive immunization and immunotherapy, including antibodies against botulism, diphtheria, hepatitis A, hepatitis B, measles, rabies, Kawasaki disease, and tetanus.

 What are the advantages and disadvantages of passive immunization and immunotherapy?

 Passive immunization and immunotherapy are particularly helpful for individuals who are immunocompromised and therefore cannot mount their own immune response.
 Passive immunization also works quickly, providing protection within hours or days, whereas vaccines can take weeks or months if boosting (more than one injection) is required.
-Unlike vaccination, however, passive immunization and immunotherapy do not result in immunological memory; the protection they provide lasts for a comparatively short amount of time.
+Unlike vaccination, however, passive immunization and immunotherapy do not result in immunological memory.
 Also, the transfer of antibodies from animals or other people can cause side effects including severe allergic reactions.

 Can passive immunization and immunotherapy be used to treat or prevent COVID-19?

 Convalescent plasma, the blood plasma of people who have recovered from COVID-19, and monoclonal antibodies have been used as a treatment for infected or exposed patients during the pandemic.
 Scientists and regulators continue to monitor the effectiveness of these treatments and make recommendations for health care providers as new variants of the virus emerge.